 Another main difference lies in gender distribution: in Taiwan, the difference between the numbers of male and female backers is not as significant as in Japan, where 75 out of 100 are men.
 Most Japanese crowdfunding sites are now grappling with strategies to attract more female backers and encourage product diversity on their platform, says Mr. Takahashi.

 He believes his team should introduce more baby and pet products to the site, for example.
 However, an increase in the number of such products hasn’t yet been observed.

 In fact, this type of products seems to be particularly tricky.
 Mr. Lin says customers buy them only when they’re sure it’s safe to use them on their children and fur kids, whom they can pamper.

-Despite the difficulty to promote these products, they can still be quite a success in Taiwan because brands and producers are able to find a trustworthy third party to endorse them.
+Despite the difficulty to promote these products, they can still be quite a success in Taiwan as long as brands and producers find a trustworthy third party to endorse them.

 Overall, a peculiarity of Japanese people explains why the performance of Japan’s crowdfunding market lags behind that in Taiwan: they are cautious, Mr. Takahashi says, and they trust homegrown companies more.

 What can Taiwanese crowdfunding sites can learn from their Japanese counterparts?
 On Japanese platforms, one may stumble across many creative projects, including animations and other types of artwork that are considered intellectual property, says Mr. Lin, and these are elements that can perhaps be added to Taiwanese platforms.

 His company Backer Founder has been dedicated to bringing Taiwan’s products to the global stage and next year, it seeks to launch more of those on Japanese and Korean crowdfunding sites.
 Mr. Lin adds that working with local partners like Green Funding will be especially helpful if these products get to enter local retail marketplace after the crowdfunding experience.